August 19, 2015

 The New Layer dialog box.

 To places text into an image we need to use the Text tool.
-Select the Text Tool from the toolbox by clicking the tool icon or else use Tools>Text
+Select the Text Tool from the toolbox (Tools>Text)

 Select the Text Tool.

-In the Text Tool Options dialog, you can choose the Font type, the font color, and the Font size.
+In the Text Tool Options dialog, choose the Font type, font color, and font size.

 Choose the Font type, the font color, and the Font size.